-The way you enter Clearing depends on the situation you're in.
 Clearing is also a great opportunity to apply for university to start this September, if you have started to consider your options a little later.
 Below are common scenarios that you might find yourself in:

-If you have met or exceeded the conditions of your conditional firm offer, you can also still change your mind through the process of adjustment.
+If you have met and exceeded the conditions of your conditional firm offer, you can also still change your mind through the process of adjustment.
 In this case, you can accept an offer from another university before being released from your firm choice.

 There is no 'Adjustment' vacancy list.
 You're responsible for contacting universities and enquiring as to whether they have vacancies on the course you’re interested in, and if they would accept you on your chosen course.
 Don’t worry if you register for adjustment by mistake – you just need to take no further action and after five days your original place will remain unchanged.

 If you have been rejected from your firm choice, but have been accepted by your insurance choice, you can still change your mind.
-You can release yourself from your insurance place on UCAS Track or contact your insurance university who can do this on your behalf, at which point, you will then be entered into Clearing by UCAS and will be free to accept a place at another university.
+You can release yourself from your insurance place on UCAS Track and select ‘Decline my place’ or contact your insurance university who can do this on your behalf, at which point, you will then be entered into Clearing by UCAS and will be free to accept a place at another university.
 However, it is important that you ensure that there is a place for you on your preferred course elsewhere, so shop around first.

 You may still be accepted by your firm and/or insurance university, even if you haven’t met all the conditions of your offers.
 Before doing anything else, check on UCAS Track to see if you still have your place.
 Emails will be sent out from UCAS and text messages will be sent out from the University of Huddersfield on Results Day morning to let you know if your place has been confirmed.